takahser/vue-nimiq-core-web-bug-reproduction/README.md

 ## Expected behaviour

-If running the vue app locally using `vue-cli-service serve` works, building the project using `vue-cli-service build` and running from a webserver should also work.
+If running a vue app locally using `vue-cli-service serve` works, building it using `vue-cli-service build` and running from a webserver should also work.

 ## Actual behaviour

-- Running the vue app locally using `vue-cli-service serve` works.
+- Running this vue app locally using `vue-cli-service serve` works.
 - Building the project using `vue-cli-service build` and running from a webserver **doesn't work**.
 Instead, it fails with a console error:

 ```